ros-navigation/docs.nav2.org/tutorials/docs/navigation2_gps_navigation.rst

 More details on integrating GPS data can also be found at `here <http://docs.ros.org/en/melodic/api/robot_localization/html/integrating_gps.html>`_.

 The mentioned 3 nodes above should be configured with the right parameters.
-THe below configuration was tested in simulation.
+The below configuration was tested in simulation.
+The main changes should be made to topic names.
+The description of each indvidual parameter is again available at Robot Localization wiki page for EKF node details.

 .. code-block:: yaml
   # This is configuration for local pose estmation EKF node